cuba-labs/java-electron-tutorial/README.md

 It is alive!

+In fact, any Java application can be started using this approach, you can run your existing Spring Boot application or tomcat with a deployed WAR file.
+There is no limitation to use only Vaadin!
+Feel free to start your favorite backend!

 ## Periphery integration

 Well, it seems that this really simple example does work, but how we can employ peripheral devices or communicate with OS?